 Edibles: Low and slow

 The effects of marijuana can take two hours to peak after eating or drinking it, and everyone reacts differently.
-For a safer experience, it's best to start with a small serving size -- no more than 10 milligrams -- and wait at least two hours before consuming more.
+For a safer experience, it's best to start with a small serving size -- no more than 5 milligrams of THC -- and wait at least two hours before consuming more.

 Don't mix with other substances